RedoneRony/django-social-clone-project-master/README.md

-# django-social-clone-project
+# Gazipur Buzz
-A simple social network clone build using django
+A simple social network build using django